faustc908/GoodEats-Recipe-Client/README.md

     PUT to '/recipe' to update a recipe you already submitted GET to '/recipe' to get all of the recipes stored DELETE to '/recipe' to delete unwanted recipes from database

-Summary: GoodEats Recipe Finder allows you to search a robust database of recipes based on an ingredient.
-It also allows you to upload your own favorite personal recipes directly to the site so others can enjoy it.
-This app was designed with foodies in mind that are indecisive about their next unique meal.

 Front end:
 React.js/CSS3/HTML5/Jest